DataHighway-DHX/documentation/docs/whitepaper.md

 End Devices that is activated at their "home" Supernode, once activated, will have had a DevAddr stored on the End Device, which contains a NwkAddr (which is derived from the "home" Supernode's unique Network ID).
 The LPWAN Server (Supernode powered by MXProtocol) will then make one or more POST request from the LPWAN App Server codebase to the Data Highway to store roaming related information about that End Device on the distributed ledger database (under the RoamingBaseProfile class's `devAddr` and `homeNet` properties of the EndDevice class), as shown in the <a href="#Class-Diagrams" class="pretty-link-colored">Roaming Class Diagram</a>.

-End Device owners may subscribed to roaming or pay ad-hoc roaming fees in DHX to gain sufficient balance to roam.
+End Device owners may subscribe to roaming or pay ad-hoc roaming fees in DHX to gain sufficient balance to roam.
 This will be recorded under the RoamingBaseProfile class's `expiry` date property of the EndDevice class).

 Supernodes earn DHX from these Roaming Transaction Fees and are responsible distributing a cut in accordance with **Roaming Operations Fees**.